Photovoltaic (PV) Panel Installation Training

 Learn the techniques of installing and maintaining solar panels (photovoltaic systems).

 As energy prices rise, more Nova Scotians are supplementing their traditional home systems with solar power.
-The Photovoltaic (PV) Panel Installation Training program, offered in partnership with the Nova Scotia Department of Energy and Mines, was created in response to this growing trend.
+The Photovoltaic (PV) Panel Installation Training course, offered in partnership with the Nova Scotia Department of Energy and Mines, was created in response to this growing trend.

 - Introduction to the concepts of solar electricity generation and the operation of PV panels